-- Send us a message through your physiciansapply.ca account within 15 calendar days of the date indicated on your Statement of Results.
+- Send us a message through your physiciansapply.ca account within 15 calendar days of receiving your exam result.

-- Use Reconsideration of NAC Examination final result as the subject line of your message.
+- Use Reconsideration of NAC Examination final result in the subject line

-- Provide detailed information about why you are requesting a reconsideration of your NAC Examination results in the body of your message.
+- Provide detailed information about why you are requesting a reconsideration of your NAC Examination result in the body of your message.

 Once your request is received, it will be reviewed by the Executive Director who has the authority to determine whether the request for reconsideration will be heard by the NAC Examination Committee (NEC).
-You will receive a message through your physiciansapply.ca account when a decision has been made within four weeks of the date the request was submitted.
+This determination will be communicated through your physiciansapply.ca account.
+Should you be granted a reconsideration, you will receive a letter through your physiciansapply.ca account when a decision has been made.

-Once you have received the National Assessment Collaboration Examination Committee’s (NEC) reconsideration decision, you may choose to appeal its decision.
-Please note that an appeal administration fee will apply.
+Once you have received the NEC’s reconsideration decision, you may choose to appeal it.

 To appeal the NEC’s reconsideration decision, follow the steps below:

-- Use Appeal of NEC’s reconsideration decision as the subject line of your message.
+- Use Appeal of NEC’s reconsideration decision in the subject line.

 - Provide detailed information about why you are requesting an appeal of the NEC’s reconsideration decision in the body of your message.